 How Drones Can Hurt Birds

-- Disrupting Nests: When drones are flown too close to rookeries or bird nests, the noise and unfamiliar presence of a drone could drive birds away, causing neglect or abandonment of vulnerable eggs and chicks.
-This can reduce the breeding success of sensitive bird populations.
+- Disrupting Nests: When drones are flown too close to rookeries or bird nests, the noise and unfamiliar presence of a drone could drive adult birds away.
+This can lead to neglect or abandonment of vulnerable eggs and chicks, reducing the breeding success of sensitive bird populations.

 - Provoking Attacks: Some birds, particularly raptors, are very territorial about their nesting areas, and if drones are perceived to be a threat, the birds may attack the remote vehicles.
 This diverts the parent birds from caring for their hatchlings, foraging or otherwise tending to their own survival needs.
 Birds that attack drones could also be injured by moving blades or other parts of the equipment.